This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 You might like – Weird and unique Seoul attractions >

 5. Bukchon Son Mandu Insadong

 There are SO many restaurants and bars in Insadong to choose – frankly, you are spoilt for choice with alley way upon alley way of dining options.

 One such restaurant we discovered totally by chance and which was delicious and inexpensive was Bukchon Son Mandu (dumpling restaurant).
 We found it purely because of the huge plume of steam that emanated in a little side street just across from the Ssamziegil complex.

-It was a cold winter’s day so the steam was like a warm beacon to us – we were not disappointed and managed to grab the last available spot inside the small restaurant before a massive queue formed outside.
+The very first time we visited Bukchon Son Mandu Insadong, it was a bitterly cold winter’s day so the steam was like a warm beacon to us – we were not disappointed and managed to grab the last available spot inside the small restaurant before a massive queue formed outside.

 6. Ddong Café AKA Poop Cafe

 ‘Crap’ thing to do in Insadong alert!
-First up, this is not be confused with Poop World – a similar ‘sh*tty’ themed attraction in Insadong that has now permanently closed (sh*t business eh).
+First up, this is not be confused with Poop World – a similar ‘sh*tty’ and weird Seoul attraction in Insadong that has now permanently closed (sh*t business eh).

 Ddong Cafe is a basically a poo / poop themed cafe located on the top-floor of the Ssamziegil complex, popular with all ages (not just kids).